numberZero/factorio-unrealistic-reactors/readme.md

 # Compatibility
 ---------------------------------------------------------------------------------------------------------------------------------------------
-* limited compatibility with mods which modify the connections or sizes of heat-pipe entities (e.g. [Schall Pipe Scaling](https://mods.factorio.com/mod/SchallPipeScaling) and similar) – when using such mods with Realistic Reactors please make sure the vanilla heat-pipes are used for the reactor heat-pipe network
+* limited compatibility with mods which modify the connections or sizes of heat-pipe entities (e.g. [Schall Pipe Scaling](https://mods.factorio.com/mod/SchallPipeScaling) and similar) – when using such mods with Unrealistic Reactors please make sure the vanilla heat-pipes are used for the reactor heat-pipe network
 * blueprints made with RealisticReactors before version 3.0.0 need to be updated due to fixes in the reactor's combinator network interface
 * please report on our mod discussion page if any incompatibilities are discovered